DV

 Strategy & risk

-ARCC is a business development company, while HTGC is a business development company.
-Beta is 0.618 for ARCC and 0.744 for HTGC, indicating ARCC is less volatile relative to the market.
+ARCC is a business development company built around BDC exposure, while HTGC is a business development company built around BDC exposure.
+Beta is 0.62 for ARCC and 0.739 for HTGC, making ARCC the less volatile of the two by this measure.

 Enjoyed this page?